NickTaylorRE/multiarch_solver/README.md

 The Symbex VM has 2 operating modes.
 A straight linear disassembly, and an emulation mode.
 The emulation mode actually performs symbolic execution, solving, and produces an instruction trace rather than a linear disassembly. this is good enough for this challenge because there are no gigantic loops, but would likely need to be changed for more complex algorithms.
-The emulation mode also provides dereferencing of strings and syscall numbers since it has the ability to do that. the linear disassembly just disassembles with no attempt to help the reverser see strings or syscall numbers.
+The emulation mode also provides dereferencing of strings and syscall numbers since it has the data available when decoding the instruction. the linear disassembly just disassembles with no attempt to help the reverser see strings or syscall numbers.

 <table>
 <tr valign="top">
 <td width="50%">